 Getting tired of manually planning routes for your drivers?
 Looking for ways to make your life easier with route planning software, but not sure where to start?
 We’ve done the hard work for you and reviewed the best route optimization apps to help you find the right software for your business.

 Our mission at Routific is to make route optimization accessible to every delivery business with the best delivery route planning software.
-We strongly believe that manual route planning leads to a lot of wasted driving time and fuel.
-Research has shown that transitioning from manual route planning to route optimization software has the same impact to the environment as planting 86 trees/year!
+We strongly believe that manual route planning leads to wasted driving time and fuel.
+In fact, research has shown that transitioning from manual route planning to route optimization software has the same impact on the environment as planting 86 trees a year!

-That’s why we want everyone to transition away from manual route planning and using route optimization software.
-Even if that means using one of our competitors!
-That’s how much we care.
+That’s why we want everyone to transition away from manual route planning to using route optimization software—even if that means using one of our competitors!

-The goal of this review is to help you navigate the myriad of options on the internet, including the best free route planning software with unlimited stops.
-It is not sorted by rating – that would be subjective – but roughly ordered in complexity and capabilities.
+The goal of this review is to help you navigate the myriad of options, including the best free route planning software with unlimited stops.

 Free multi stop route planners

-If you just launched your delivery service or you only deliver about a dozen stops per day or less, you’re probably fine sticking to free tools.
-The benefit of using free tools is that, well, they are free!
+If you've just launched your delivery service or only deliver up to a dozen stops per day, you’re probably fine sticking to free online tools.
+The benefit of using free tools is that, well, they’re free!
 You have nothing to lose, other than your time spent learning to use the app.

-It’s a good way to get started, but if you have multiple drivers and larger volumes with more complex customer needs, you might want to skip ahead to the next section.
+It’s a good way to get started delivering to multiple stops, but if you have multiple drivers and larger volumes with more complex customer needs, you might want to skip ahead to the next section.

 Google maps route planner

-Google Maps is the only app on the list that technically doesn’t offer route optimization.
+Technically, Google Maps doesn’t offer route optimization.
 They help you navigate from A to B, but they won’t optimize the sequence of stops for you.
 You can read more about the difference between Google Maps and Route Optimization here.
 Because of this, once your delivery business begins to grow, you may want to consider route optimization software.

 Related post: How to use Google Maps Route Planner for deliveries